kubernetes/kubernetes/examples/k8petstore/README.md

 ## Questions

-For questions on running this app, you can ask on the google containers group.
+For questions on running this app, you can ask on the google containers group (freenode ~ google-containers@googlegroups.com or #google-containers on IRC)

 For questions about bigpetstore, and how the data is generated, ask on the apache bigtop mailing list.